Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Experiments

+To train \model{}, we implement the schedule-free AdamW\cite{Kingma2017.Adam,Loshchilov2019.Decoupled,Defazio2024.Road} optimizer with an initial learning rate of 0.01 and use early stopping with patience of 20 epochs along with a batch-size of 32.
+The hyperparameter tuning is conducted by selecting the best out of 20 randomly sampled configurations in terms of validation MSE.
+We tune the aggregated-channel dimension $D\in\{64,128,256\}$, the output dimension $D_{\textsc{out}}\in\{32,64,128\}$, the number of mixer blocks $\in\{1,2,3\}$, and the weight decay $\in\{10^{-2},10^{-3},10^{-4}\}$. \paragraph{Results.}

-\Cref{tab:main} reports the forecasting accuracy of \model{} compared to the baseline models.
-While all models were trained on Mean Squared Error (MSE) we also report the test Mean Absolute Error (MAE). \model{} provides the most accurate forecasts on PhysioNet, Human Activity and USHCN for both evaluation metrics MSE and MAE.\@ For MIMIC, our model comes in second, closely behind GraFITi.
+\Cref{tab:main} reports the forecasting accuracy of \model{} compared to the baseline models. \model{} provides the most accurate forecasts on PhysioNet, Activity and USHCN.\@ For MIMIC, our model comes in second, closely behind GraFITi.
 We observe that GraFITi's relative performance increases with the number of channels.
-While it outperforms \model{} on MIMIC (102 channels) and is on par with our model on PhysioNet (37 channels), it is significantly outperformed by \model{} on Human Activity (12 channels) and USHCN (5 channels).
+While it outperforms \model{} on MIMIC (102 chan.) and is on par with our model on PhysioNet (37 chan.), it is significantly outperformed by \model{} on Activity (12 chan.) and USHCN (5 chan.).

-Additionally, we observe that TimeCHEAT does not provide competitive forecasting accuracy despite being the most recent baseline (AAAI 2025).
-The model is likely struggling, due to its inability to account for different query time steps.
-This major flaw is less problematic in very short-term forecasting scenarios, as used in the paper that introduced TimeCHEAT~\cite{Liu2025.Timecheat}.